FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2018-10-26-Flavors-of-Divination.md

 6. **Numismatomancy:** Life is black and white, good or evil, lawful or chaotic and all you require to determine which is which is a flip of a coin.

-There is a massive list of these on [Wikipedia’s Methods of Divination](https://en.wikipedia.org/wiki/Methods_of_divination) page that you can plow through for more ideas.

 [jekyll-gh]: https://github.com/mojombo/jekyll